Theta functions on varieties with effective anti-canonical class: Introduction

 Once a suitable theory for counting such disks in an algebro-geometric setting is developed, it should be possible to write down the algebra $A$ directly from enumerative geometry of a log Calabi-Yau variety, generalizing the construction of \cite{GHK1}.
 This in turn should lead to a general mirror construction for a maximally unipotent family of Calabi-Yau varieties.
-This chain of ideas will be pursued elsewhere.
+This chain of ideas will be pursued elsewhere: see \cite{UtahSurvey} for a more recent account.
 However, one should view the wall structure $\scrS$ as giving the richest description of the construction.

 The correspondence between points of $B({1\over d}\ZZ)$ and theta functions is particularly illuminating in the case of abelian varieties.
 Classically, the existence of a canonical basis of sections of powers of the ample line bundle relies on explicit formulas.
 In the case of abelian varieties our formal family is the completion of an analytic family $\shX\to \tilde S$ over an analytic open subset $\tilde S$ of an affine toric variety, with $\foL$ the completion of a holomorphic line bundle $\shL$.
-The affine manifold is a real $n$-torus $B=\RR^n/\Gamma$ with $\Gamma\subset \RR^n$ a lattice of rank $n$, and $B({1\over d}\ZZ)$ can be viewed as one-half of the kernel of the polarization induced by $\shL^{\otimes d}$.
+The affine manifold is a real $n$-torus $B=\RR^n/\Gamma$ with $\Gamma\subseteq \RR^n$ a lattice of rank $n$, and $B({1\over d}\ZZ)$ can be viewed as one-half of the kernel of the polarization induced by $\shL^{\otimes d}$.
 In \S\ref{Sect: Abelian varieties}, we then show that our theta functions coincide with classical theta functions.
 This was the original motivation for using the term ``theta function'' for our canonical functions.

 In the appendix, we make the connection between the general framework we consider here and that of \cite{affinecomplex}.
 We leave this discussion to the appendix as the presentation in the rest of the paper is self-contained, but the appendix relies on greater details from earlier work of the Gross-Siebert program.
 The discussion of the appendix leads to the proof of Theorem \ref{Thm: GS situation}.